Flexible and Probabilistic Topology Tracking with Partial Optimal Transport: Technical Background

 \subsection{Partial Wasserstein and Partial GW Distances}

 Our final ingredient comes from partial optimal transport (see, \eg, \cite{figalli2010optimal,benamou2015iterative,chizat2018scaling}).
 We review the framework of Chapel \etal~\cite{ChapelAlayaGasso2020} that studies partial Wasserstein and partial GW distances.
 Notations are simplified in our setting of measure networks.
-A major drawback of classical optimal transport is that it requires that all mass be transported.
-This requirement may be too restrictive for many applications where ``mass changes may occur due to a creation or an annihilation while computing an optimal transport plan''~\cite{ChapelAlayaGasso2020}.
-In the setting of feature tracking, we need to account for mass changes due to the appearances and disappearances of features.
+Partial optimal transport is appropriate in the setting of feature tracking, when we need to account for mass changes due to the appearances and disappearances of features.

 \para{Partial Wasserstein distance.} Partial optimal transport focuses on transporting a fraction $0 \leq m \leq 1$ of the mass as cheaply as possible~\cite{ChapelAlayaGasso2020}.
 The set of admissible couplings is defined to be